 Now that you have accepted your estimate, here is how you can help Extreme Landscaping prepare for your job!
-Regardless of whether your job is a large-scale landscaping installation, irrigation, or simply having sod replaced, there are several things you should know about how to prepare for your new landscaping installation that can help to ensure your project occurs on time, on budget and is executed smoothly.
+Regardless of whether your job is a large-scale landscaping installation or you are simply having sod replaced, there are several things you should know about how to prepare for your new landscaping installation that can help to ensure your project occurs on time, on budget and is executed smoothly.
 Once you know the day your project is set to begin, plan to implement the following steps at least 3-7 days prior to installation.

 Clear the Proposed Work Areas